BAFTA Award for Best Short Animation

-This page lists the winners and nominees for the BAFTA Award for Best British Short Animation for each year since 1990 when the award was introduced.
-The British Academy of Film and Television Arts (BAFTA), is a British organisation that hosts annual awards shows for film, television, children's film and television, and interactive media.
+The BAFTA Award for Best British Short Animation is a film award presented by the British Academy of Film and Television Arts (BAFTA) at the annual British Academy Film Awards.
+BAFTA is a British organisation that hosts annual awards shows for film, television, and video games (and formerly also for children's film and television).

-In the following lists, the titles and names in bold with a dark grey background are the winners and recipients respectively; those not in bold are the remaining nominees.
+In the following lists, the titles and names in bold with a gold background are the winners and recipients respectively; those not in bold are the remaining nominees.
 The winner is also the first name listed in each category.

+History

 The number of nominated films has varied over the course of the award.
 Four nominations were usual to begin with (with a total of 10 years with four nominations).
 More recently the number of nominations has been three.
 The most nominations were in 1997, when there were six nominations.

-The award has had three different names since its inception including 'Best Short Animation', 'Best Short Animation Film' and, since 2014, 'Best British Short Animation'.
+The award has had three different names since its inception including Best Short Animation, Best Short Animation Film and, since 2014, Best British Short Animation.